Nithish2005333/PodcastPlus-NM2024TMID05887/README.md

 3. Login: After registering, users can log in with their credentials to access the main content.
 4. Browse Episodes: Once logged in, users can scroll through the list of podcast episodes.
+5. Play Audio: Tap the play button to start playback and the pause button to stop.